awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 You can select filters for your report to limit the data included in a report to a specific category, such as queue or routing profile\.
 When you select filters, the numbers of filters you selected is displayed next to the filter category\.
 The fields available to select for filtering depends on the grouping selected for a report\.

 You must select at least one metric for a report\.
-An exclamation point \(\!\) is displayed next to any metrics displayed next to metrics that are not available to include in the report with the selected grouping\.
+An exclamation point \(\!\) is displayed next to any metrics that are not available to include in the report with the selected grouping\.

 You can filter on the following categories:
 + **Queue**—Select one or more queues for which you want to include data in the report\.
 If you do not select any queues, all queues are included in the report\.
 You can search for a queue by typing the name of the queue in the Search field, or scroll through the queues listed in the drop\-down list, and then select the check box to filter the report results to that queue\.